Samsung: 2000–present

 On 24 August 2012, nine American jurors ruled that Samsung Electronics had to pay Apple $1.05 billion in damages for violating six of its patents on smartphone technology.
 The award was still less than the $2.5 billion requested by Apple.
 The decision also ruled that Apple did not violate five Samsung patents cited in the case.
 Samsung decried the decision saying that the move could harm innovation in the sector.
 It also followed a South Korean ruling stating that both companies were guilty of infringing on each other's intellectual property.
 In first trading after the ruling, Samsung shares on the KOSPI fell 7.7%, the largest fall since 24 October 2008, to 1,177,000 South Korean won.
 Apple then sought to ban the sales of eight Samsung phones (Galaxy S 4G, Galaxy S2 AT&T, Galaxy S2 Skyrocket, Galaxy S2 T-Mobile, Galaxy S2 Epic 4G, Galaxy S Showcase, Droid Charge and Galaxy Prevail) in the United States, but this was denied by the court.

+One of the world's largest oil and gas projects, Sakhalin-II- Lunskoye platform under construction.
+The topside facilities of the LUN-A (Lunskoye) and PA-B (Piltun Astokhskoye) platforms were built at the Samsung Heavy Industries' shipyard in South Korea.

+In October 2012, work began on the world's first floating liquefied natural gas (FLNG) platform at Samsung Heavy Industries' shipyard on Geoje Island.
+It was projected to become the world's biggest "ship" when finished and fully loaded.

 As of 2013, the Fair Trade Commission of Taiwan is investigating Samsung and its local Taiwanese advertising agency for false advertising.
 The case was commenced after the commission received complaints stating that the agency hired students to attack competitors of Samsung Electronics in online forums.
 Samsung Taiwan made an announcement on its Facebook page in which it stated that it had not interfered with any evaluation report and had stopped online marketing campaigns that constituted posting or responding to content in online forums.